pruthviraj-kalashetty/verilog-practice/RTL-Mini-Projects/01-Traffic-Light-Controller/01-docs/02-fsm-specification.md

 | `EW_YELLOW` | `YELLOW_TIME` | `ALL_RED_2` |
 | `ALL_RED_2` | `ALL_RED_TIME` | `NS_GREEN` |

-## 4. Counter operation
+## 4. Counter Operation

-`count` is cleared whenever the FSM enters a new state.
-While the FSM remains in a state, it increments once per rising clock edge.
+The internal `count` register tracks the elapsed clock cycles in the active FSM state.

-For a phase whose duration is `D` cycles:
+For a phase with a configured duration of `D` cycles:

-1. The state is entered with `count = 0`.
+1. The FSM enters the new state with `count = 0`.
-2. It remains active while `count < D - 1`.
+2. The state remains active while `count < D - 1`.
-3. When `count == D - 1` at a rising edge, the FSM moves to the next state and clears `count` to `0`.
+3. When `count == D - 1` at a rising clock edge, the FSM transitions to the next state.
+4. The counter is cleared to `0` when the new state is entered.

-This makes the state active for exactly `D` sampled clock cycles.
-All duration parameters must therefore be at least `1`.
+Therefore, a state configured with `D` cycles remains active for exactly `D` sampled clock cycles.

+All duration parameters shall be positive integers:

+    GREEN_CYCLES   >= 1
+    YELLOW_CYCLES  >= 1
+    ALL_RED_CYCLES >= 1

+The timing parameters are expressed in clock cycles rather than physical seconds.

 ## 5. Reset and recovery behavior